mehulagg/gitlab/doc/user/application_security/security_dashboard/index.md

 [exit code](../../../development/integrations/secure.md#exit-code).

 You can filter the vulnerabilities list by selecting from the **Severity** and **Scanner** dropdowns.
-In the **Scanner** dropdown, select individual scanners or scanner groups to toggle those scanners.
-The **Scanner** dropdown includes both GitLab scanners, and in GitLab 13.6 and later, custom scanners.

 ## Project Security Dashboard